cmattless/portfolio/README.md

 ## Features

-- **Engaging Introduction**: Animated greetings that add a personal touch.
 - **Responsive Design**: A layout that looks great on both mobile and desktop devices.
 - **Accessibility in Focus**: Built with accessibility best practices to ensure the site is usable by everyone.
 - **Portfolio Showcase**: A gallery of my projects and accomplishments.